abklein1/generation_y2k/README.md

 - Inspectors are available for debugging and viewing individual staff/students
 - Time is represented and can be advanced by days/hours
 - Basic quiz and test system to challenge student stat system

+**Disclaimer:** *The story, all names, characters, and incidents portrayed in this game are fictitious and randomly generated.
+No identification with actual persons (living or deceased), places, buildings, and products is intended or should be inferred.*